Nova Scotia in the American Revolution: 1775–1778

 In 1776, there was also armed rebellion such as the Maugerville Rebellion (1776).
 The other attack was by land and led by Jonathan Eddy who led the Battle of Fort Cumberland.
 According to historian Barry Cahill, this rebellion led the Nova Scotia government to "use the formal law in sedition trials for an essential aspect of the official response to the American Revolution."
 The government arraigned dissenters John Seccombe and jailed Timothy Houghton for sedition (incitement to rebellion).
 Malachy Salter was convicted of sedition in 1777.

 At the end of 1776, there were two significant American attacks on Nova Scotia.
-One of these assaults was by sea and led by John Paul Jones in the Raid on Canso (1776).
-In 1776, John Allan led the Maliseet to challenge the loyalists on Indian Island, New Brunswick to join the rebel cause.
-In 1776, two American privateers took four vessels at Cape Forchu, Nova Scotia and took the people of the hamlet prisoners.
+One of these assaults was by sea and led by John Paul Jones in the raid on Canso.
+In 1776, John Allan led the Maliseet to challenge the loyalists on Indian Island, New Brunswick, to join the rebel cause.
+In 1776, two American privateers took four vessels at Cape Forchu, Nova Scotia, and took the people of the hamlet prisoners.

-In March 1777, in the first American Navy encounter with the British, the British ran the American vessel aground in the Battle off Yarmouth (1777) and the privateers escaped to find protection among the local village.
-The crew found support and the inhabitants of Yarmouth sheltered the American privateers from the British navy until they made their escape back to New England.
-The engagement between the American privateers and local militia was one of several in the region.
+In March 1777, in the first Continental Navy encounter with the Royal Navy, HMS Milford captured USS Cabot in the battle off Yarmouth.
+The crew of Cabot escaped to find protection among the local village, and two inhabitants of Yarmouth sheltered them for 30 days until they made their escape back to New England.
+The engagement between Milford and Cabot was one of several in the region.
 On 2 May 1777, in the Minas Basin Captain Collet ordered the capture the American privateer schooner Sea Duck, under the command of John Bohannan.
 He had the vessel taken to Windsor.
 In June, the American Patriots launched the St. John River expedition.
 In July 1777, HMS Amazon captured the privateer Active off of Cape Sable Island.
 In August 1777, the British raided Machias.

 The following year, in April 1778 the American privateers again attacked Liverpool.
-On 9 August, Privateers attacked Cornwallis at present-day Kentville, which resulted in the British building Fort Hughes in the area.
+On 9 August, American privateers attacked Cornwallis at present-day Kentville, which resulted in the British building Fort Hughes in the area.
 The fort could hold 56 soldiers.
-In 1778, the British schooner Hope also destroyed a privateer ship at Canso.
+In 1778, the British schooner Hope also defeated an American privateer ship at Canso.
 Seven Patriots escaped but were later captured near Halifax.
 Prisoners were returned from Halifax to Boston on the Swift in September 1778.
 The Cartel Silver Eel took prisoners to Boston in October 1778.
 In 1779 Maugerville was raided again by Maliseets working with John Allan in Machias, Maine.
 A vessel was captured and two or three residents' homes were plundered.
-In response, a blockhouse was built at the mouth of Oromocto River also named Fort Hughes (New Brunswick) (named after the Lieutenant Governor of Nova Scotia, Sir Richard Hughes).
+In response, a blockhouse was built at the mouth of Oromocto River also named Fort Hughes (named after the Lieutenant Governor of Nova Scotia, Sir Richard Hughes).
 In June 1779, the British troops at Windsor captured 12 American privateers in the Bay of Fundy, where they cruised in a large boat, armed, plundering the vessels and the inhabitants.
 In 1779, American privateers returned to Canso and destroyed the fisheries, which were worth £50,000 a year to Britain.